Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator is responsible for a legacy.
 CPU-heavy application The application can only be scaled vertically Currently, the application is deployed on a single t2 large Amazon EC2 instance The system is showing 90% CPU usage and significant performance latency after a few minutes.
 What change should be made to alleviate the performance problem?

-- [ ] Change the Amazon EBS volume to Provisioned lOPs.
+- [ ] Change the Amazon EBS volume to Provisioned IOPS.
 - [ ] Upgrade to a compute-optimized instance.
 - [x] Add additional 12 large instances to the application.
 - [ ] Purchase Reserved Instances.